MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-application-design.md

 When issues are not transient in-nature and cannot be fully mitigated within application logic, it becomes the role of the health model and operational wrappers to take corrective action.
 However, for this to happen effectively, it is essential that application code incorporate proper instrumentation and logging to inform the health model and facilitate subsequent troubleshooting or root cause analysis when required.
 More specifically, application code should be implemented to facilitate [Distributed Tracing](/dotnet/core/diagnostics/distributed-tracing-concepts), by providing the caller with a comprehensive error message that includes a correlation ID when a failure occurs.

-> Tools like [Azure Application Insights](/azure/azure-monitor/app/distributed-tracing) can help significantly to query, correlate, and visualize application traces.
+Tools like [Azure Application Insights](/azure/azure-monitor/app/distributed-tracing) can help significantly to query, correlate, and visualize application traces.

 ### Design considerations

-- Vendor provided SDKs, such as the Azure service SDKs, will typically provide built-in resiliency capabilities like retry mechanisms.
+- Vendor-provided SDKs, such as the Azure service SDKs, will typically provide built-in resiliency capabilities like retry mechanisms.

 - It is not uncommon for application responses to transient issues to cause cascading failures.
   - For example, retry without appropriate back-off will exacerbate when a service is being throttled will likely exacerbate the issue.